Health consequences of living in a damp building, especially dampness related respiratory problems, are a…

 - Fix the underlying dampness problem.
 Joist rot because of an underlying dampness problem.

 - Always avoid cement and non-breathable membranes when embedding timber.
 Use lime instead as it breathes and won't trap moisture behind it.
-Lime also has antiseptic and anti-fungal characteristics too, hence it is THE preferred building material to be used in timber frame buildings and around timber in general, as it keeps timber healthy.
+Lime also has antiseptic and anti-fungal characteristics too, hence it is THE preferred building material to be used in timber frame buildings and around timber in general, it keeps timber healthy.

 - Provide good ventilation under the floor boards.